Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 **TL;DR:** specify `-p` or `--prefork` in `sw-python run -p` and all Gunicorn workers and master will get their own working agent.

+**Important:** if the call to gunicorn is prefixed with other commands, this approach will fail since agent currently looks for the command line input at index 0 for safety as an experimental feature.

 ```shell
 sw-python run -p gunicorn gunicorn_consumer_prefork:app --workers 2 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8088
 ```